vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

         If the device isn't listed, on the Devices page, click **Refresh**.

-    1. On the sensor-th-truck0001 page, to the right of the Primary Connection String value, click **Copy**.
+    1. On the sensor-th-truck0001 page, to the right of the Device ID value, click **Copy**, and then save the value to your text editor file.

-    1. Save the Device ID and the copied connection string value to Notepad for later use.
+    1. Copy the Primary Connection String value, and then save it to your text editor file.

     1. Repeat the previous three steps to record the Device IDs and connection string values for the **sensor-th-airplane0001** and **sensor-th-container0001** devices.